Hughes-Genome-Group/deepC/README.md

 ### Installation

 Clone the repository.
-Import from directory as `import deepCregr`.
+In python script, import from directory as `import deepCregr`.

 ### Content

 ### Running Instructions

-We will assemble a few basic tutorials run commands here.
+We will assemble a few basic tutorials and run commands here.

 ### Trained Models